benrki/react-native-coffee/README.md

 Building the app for distribution.

 1. Execute `npm run bundle` to generate the [offline JS bundle](https://facebook.github.io/react-native/docs/running-on-device-ios.html#using-offline-bundle).
-2. For iOS, update `AppDelegate.m` to load from pre-bundled file on disk.
+1. For iOS, update `AppDelegate.m` to load from pre-bundled file on disk.
-3. Test the application, create an archive and submit to the store.
+1. Test the application, create an archive and submit to the store.

 ## Submitting to Store

 Please see [Submitting to App Store](http://habd.as/reflecting-on-react-native-development/#submitting-to-app-store) for instructions on iOS.
 If you have any good Android instructions, please send a PR this way.
 Good luck and have fun out there!

+## Using with Docker

+Windows users may experience problems with React Native development.
+This kit includes a `Dockerfile` which can be used to create a virtualized development environment for building your with React Native on Windows.
+To use it [set-up Docker Machine](https://docs.docker.com/machine/get-started/) then run the following commands with [cmder](http://cmder.net/) (or similar) to get going:

+1. Run `docker build --rm .` command from the project root directory to build a virtualized Linunx environment configured for development using this starter kit.
+1. Then shell into the box with `docker run -it sha256:999b9 /bin/bash` (where `sha256:999b9` is the latest tagged image returned from the `docker images` command) and run the app with `cd /app && npm start`.

+If Xcode is not available in your develpment environment (anything except OS X) consider using [rnplay.org](https://rnplay.org/) if you need to see your code running in a simulator.
+Or consider shipping code directly to a native device using [Exponent](https://exponentjs.com/).